JasonEtco/jasonet.co/src/pages/posts/just-enough-docker.md

 We've specified the `node:slim` image—this is actually `node`, with the `slim` tag.
 Tags are like specific versions—you might say you want `node:10.15.0`, or even `node:latest`.

-`slim` is a special one—its a Docker image that is **smaller and has less functionality out of the box**.
+`slim` is a special one—it's a Docker image that is **smaller and has less functionality out of the box**.
 This means that the image it builds will have a smaller file size, and be faster to download.
 There are lots of other options for smaller images—`alpine` is a popular Linux distribution.

 The more stripped-down your base image, the more work you'll have to do to ensure that your application has everything it needs to run.
 [Here's a great article outlining the differences](https://derickbailey.com/2017/03/09/selecting-a-node-js-image-for-docker/) for Node.js images, but the concepts are good to learn for general Docker-ing.